Apple Fritters Recipe (VIDEO)

 Instructions

-- In a medium bowl, whisk together the dry ingredients: flour, sugar, baking powder and salt.
+- In a medium bowl, whisk together the dry ingredients: flour, sugar, baking powder, and salt.

-- Pour 2 to 3 inches of oil into a large pot or dutch oven and heat over medium/high heat to 375˚F on a thermometer.
+- Pour 2 to 3 inches of oil into a large pot or Dutch oven and heat over medium/high heat to 375˚F on a thermometer.

 - Peel core and slice apples into 1/4”-thick rings and place into a shallow dish.
 Squeeze lemon juice over apple slices and use your hands to gently toss apple rings to coat with lemon juice (this will prevent browning).

-- In a medium bowl, beat 2 egg whites with an electric hand mixer, egg beaters or a whisk until stiff peaks form, but whites are not dry.
+- In a medium bowl, beat 2 egg whites with an electric hand mixer, egg beaters, or a whisk until stiff peaks form, but the whites are not dry.
 If you over-beat, it will be difficult to blend.
 Use a spatula to gently fold whites into the batter until fully incorporated.

 - Remove apple slices one at a time from the lemon juice, allowing any excess juice to drip back into the bowl then dip both sides of the apple in batter to fully coat, allowing excess batter to drip back into the bowl.